 In addition to helping students find schools, SR Education Group is proud to provide financial support for students through monthly scholarship offers.
 Having been college students ourselves, we know that paying for school can be a significant challenge—that's why our needs-based scholarship program rewards students who are committed to leveraging their education.
 Our aim is to encourage and foster the development of financially-challenged students holding the goals of improving their communities and the world around them.

-The SR Education Group Scholarship program is currently inactive.
+The SR Education Group Scholarship program is currently inactive, but will be returning summer of 2014.
 Please check back soon for updates and view our previous winners below.

 Women's Scholarship, July 2013